20goto10/govee-lan-server/README.md

 2. Edit `config.json` and map device IDs to whatever device nicknames you wish to use.
 If you're not sure of the device ID, just launch the server (per the next step).
 When the server discovers a device, it will print out the ID.
 Use that as a key in the 'device_map' section of the JSON config, with any nickname you like for the value.

-The rest of the config, currently, is just a port setting for your server (default should be fine) and a default_fade_time if you want to fade colors over time (based on the examples from govee-lan-control), which can be left as-is.
+The rest of the config, currently, is just a port setting for your server (default should be fine) and a default_fade_time if you want to fade colors over time (based on the examples from [Govee-lan-control](https://github.com/Joery-M/Govee-LAN-Control)), which can be left as-is.

 (I realize the device nicknames aren't really necessary but I prefer having a human-readable identifier in the URL so I understand my automations later.
 The config also makes it possible to avoid providing control of any devices you want to omit, for whatever reason may someday arise.
 I only have one Govee device in service so in my case it's a moot point.)